codedance/silken/README.md

 ##Motivation
-Google Closure Templates (aka Soy Templates) is a fantastic language neutral tempting language.
+Google Closure Templates (aka Soy Templates) is a fantastic language neutral templating system.
 It has an advanced syntax, great localization support, enforces good practice such as parameter documentation, and allows the same templates to be used on both client and server.